william-woodhead/search-ingest/README.md

 # Dojo Search Ingest

-This micro-service is designed to ingest data from the content database and put it into Elasticsearch.

-It has 4 main jobs.
+This micro-service is designed to manage the ingestion of data from the content database into Elasticsearch.
+It has some main responsibilities:

-1. Setup of an Elasticsearch index including mapping.
+1. Setup of an Elasticsearch index including mapping. (the mappings are built into this microservice)
-1. Mass migration of data into an index.
+1. Mass migration of data from the db into an index.
-1. Incremental updates of documents in the index.
+1. Incremental updates of documents in the index when the db is updated.
-1. Reindexing the elastic search index with zero downtime.

-There are a number of interlinked service.
+1. Switching migration/updates off and on.

+###  Setup of an Elasticsearch index including mapping
+``/indices/london/_create`` will create an index called london.

+``/indices/paris/_delete`` will delete an index called paris.

+Currently, only paris and london are valid index names.

+###  Bulk ingestion to initialise the Elasticsearch cluster
-1. To ingest data, slugs needs to be read from an S3 bucket.
-However, these slugs are incredibly secret, so they should not be publically accessible.
+``/ingestion/bulk/_start?index=<name>&bucketkey=<name of file in s3>&type=<index type>`` will ingest from the content db using slugs from S3 in a file named <bucketkey> into index <index> with type <type>.
+However, these slugs are incredibly secret, so they should not be publicly accessible.

+possible values for index are 'london' | 'paris'. defaults to 'london'. possible values for bucketkey are whatever the file is named in s3. defaults to slugs.txt.
+This file much be a new-line separated file of valid slugs. possible values of type are 'listingContext'. defaults to 'listingContext'.

+``/ingestion/bulk/_stop`` will stop any ingestion that is occurring.

+Currently only one ingestion can be in process at any time.

+###  Event-driven, incremental ingestion to update the Elasticsearch cluster
-1. Incremental ingestion is read from an SQS message queue.
-This needs to be up and running for incremental updates to work.
+``/ingestion/events/_start`` will start the event listener.
+The listener will be listening to event coming off an SQS queue.
+This needs to be up and running.

-/ingestion/bulk/_start?index=<index name>&bucketkey=<name of the line separated file of slugs in s3>&type=<type on the index>
+``/ingestion/events/_stop`` will pause the incremental ingestion.